Nationals vs. Padres Player Props Betting Odds

 Soto Stats

-- Soto has put up 41 hits with 13 doubles, eight home runs and 41 walks.
-He has driven in 21 runs with three stolen bases.
+- Soto has 13 doubles, nine home runs, 42 walks and 22 RBI (44 total hits).
+He has stolen four bases.

-- Soto has recorded at least one hit in two straight games.
-In his last five games he is hitting .222 with a double, a home run, three walks and an RBI.
+- Soto will look for his fourth straight game with a hit in this contest.
+During his last five outings he is batting .278 with two home runs, four walks and two RBI.

 Soto Recent Games